ZhonghL/tab2xlsx/README.md

 # tab2xlsx
-text file format converts to xls or xlsx
+text file splitted with TAB converts to xls or xlsx